INTERNATIONAL MAY 2017

 Further, concerns exist that the CPEC will pass from the already narrow strip of cultivable land in the mountainous western Pakistan, destroying farmland and orchards.
 The resulting resettlements would reduce local population into an "economically subservient minority", it said.

-About the BRI, it said, the scale of the BRI both in terms of geographical coverage and its cross-sectorial policy influence will shape the future of global development and governance.
+About the BRI, it said, the scale of the BRI both in terms of geographical coverage and its cross-sectorial policy influence will shape the future of global development and governance. - Leaders of G7 pledge to work together to step up fight against terrorism

 Leaders of the Group of 7 nations - G7 - have pledged to work together to step up the fight against terrorism.
 They signed a declaration on countering terrorism and violent extremism at their summit on the Italian island of Sicily.
 It says the fight against terrorism is a major priority and the G7 will raise it to a higher level.
 The leaders also pledged to enhance efforts to counter the misuse of the internet by terrorists, and called on internet service providers and social media firms to substantially increase their efforts to address terrorist content.
 The leaders are expected to release a separate joint statement summarizing their discussions.

-Meanwhile, the six other nations of G7 agreed to affirm their commitment to the Paris climate agreement, while awaiting a decision by the Trump administration as to whether the U.S. will stay in the pact.
+Meanwhile, the six other nations of G7 agreed to affirm their commitment to the Paris climate agreement, while awaiting a decision by the Trump administration as to whether the U.S. will stay in the pact. - Bill seeking H-1B limits exemption for foreigners with US PhD re-introduced

 In the United States, a Bill seeking H-1B limits exemption for foreigners with US PhD has been re-introduced in the House of Representatives.